Badminton World Rankings: How do they work?

 This means that the BWF World Rankings and BWF World Tour Rankings could differ.

-However, she is 8th in the BWF World Tour rankings because she did not progress too far in the BWF World Tour events she participated in.
+For example, a player may be ranked world No. 1 because of their cumulative performances over the past 52 weeks but can be 8th in the BWF World Tour rankings because of not progressing too far in the BWF World Tour events they participated in.

 BWF World Team Rankings